top of page

 c.
 Although many Christians do not realize it, the practice of Sunday worship was not made a formal practice until centuries after the death of Christ.
 On March 3rd, 321 AD, Emperor Constantine ruled that Sunday be a day of rest.
 This practice was then adopted officially by the Catholic Church a few years later at the Council of Nicaea.
 Constantine changed the Sabbath to Sunday partially because pagans in Rome already worshiped the sun god on Sunday.
 Since Constantine required all Romans to be Christian, history records many compromises he made to help pagans accept Christianity.
 The observance of Christmas (formerly a pagan holiday) is just one example of Constantine’s edicts.

-However, there are also some writings that suggest Christians were celebrating the Lord’s Day (Sunday) as early as the second century.
-The important message to remember is that no matter what any historical writings say, the Sabbath day was never changed from Saturday in the Bible by either Christ or his disciples.
+There are also some writings that suggest Christians were celebrating the Lord’s Day (Sunday) as early as the second century.
 It is an historical fact that a Sunday Sabbath was first made official by Constantine and the Catholic Church hundreds of years after the time of Christ.
+On the other hand, nowhere in Scripture does God tell Christians not to observe the Sabbath on a different day.
+We should read the 4th Commandment very carefully for a better understanding:

 We studied that God set aside the Sabbath as a holy day from the time of creation.
 It was given to all mankind and not just to the nation of Israel since Israel did not exist at that time.
 God made the Sabbath a holy day of rest and sacred assembly.
 The purpose of the Sabbath is to worship God and to rest from our everyday toils and concerns.
 Consequently, the Sabbath is to benefit man by helping him remember to set aside a day for himself and God.